FilipePfluck/skeleton-loading-react/README.md

 ## Using the Skeleton Context

-You can wrap your application with the `SkeletonProvider`, and so, all the Skeletons contained within will be styled.
+You can wrap your application with the `SkeletonProvider`, and doing so, all the Skeletons contained within will be styled.
 The SkeletonProvider receives three props: `mainColor`, `accentColor`, `angle`

 ```